nickzoic/nick.zoic.org/art/aldi-cocoon-3d-printer/index.md

 I haven't tried upgrading the firmware yet, but it seems pretty likely it is based on the Open Source [Marlin](http://marlinfw.org/) software, not that the Cocoon manuals document this or anything.
 If so, it might be possible to improve it.

+It is remarkable how well this firmware works though: millions of little operations in real time, with no visible errors.
+I'd love to see a fully integrated solution though, with a web-controllable interface or similar.

 # Software